Astronomy

 Cepheids

-Image description: The bright star of the southern hemisphere RS Puppis, at the center of the image, is wrapped in a cocoon of reflective dust illuminated by the shimmering star.
-The super star is ten times more massive than our sun and 200 times larger.
+The bright star in the southern hemisphere, RS Puppis, at the center of the image, is enveloped in a cocoon of reflective dust illuminated by the sparkling star.
+This superstar is ten times more massive than our Sun and 200 times larger.
 RS Puppis brightens and dims rhythmically over a six-week cycle.
-It is one of the brightest variable stars in the Cepheid class.
-Its average intrinsic brightness is 15,000 times that of our Sun.

 What is a Cepheid?